databricks/scala-style-guide/README.md

   }
   ```

-- For function declarations, use 4 space indentation for its parameters when they don't fit in a single line.
+- For method declarations, use 4 space indentation for its parameters when they don't fit in a single line.
 Return types can be either on the same line as the last parameter, or put to next line with 2 space indent.
   ```scala
   def newAPIHadoopFile[K, V, F <: NewInputFormat[K, V]](
       path: String,